 Once you’ve mastered how to count cards in blackjack, you need to understand and implement some deviations from blackjack’s basic strategy.
 This will help push the odds further in your favor and give you the best chance of making a profit.

-If the true count is +3, the optimal card-counting strategy dictates you should make these changes to your strategy.
+If the true count is +3, the optimal card-counting strategy dictates that you should make these changes to your strategy.

 - Buy insurance on a dealer’s Ace as the likelihood of them having blackjack is increased.